sanobertin/sanobertin/README.md

 -->

 ## About me:
 >I'm currently a 3rd year student in B.Eng Computer Engineering at Concordia University in Montreal.
-I love working on challenging projects and learning new state-of-the-art technologies.
+I enjoy working on challenging projects and learning new state-of-the-art technologies.

 ### **Education :**